CerysLloyd/first-milestone-project/README.md

 * I wish to present my business in a professional and informative manner that users will find easy to use.
 * I wish the online presence to match the business brand.
-* I would like to build relationships with new customers while engaging with current members.
+* I would like to build relationships with new customers while engaging with and retianing current members.
 Ensuring that the website provides quality information to both.
-* I would like to provide intuitive learning for the user while using the website.

 ### As a new customer:

-* I wish to gather further information about the business from a website that is easy to use.
+* I want to know more about the business from a website that is easy to use e.g. classes on offer.
+Timetable of classes etc
-* I wish find the location and contact information quickly should I need to book a class or induction.
+* I want to find the contact information quickly should I need to book a class or induction and see business hours.
+* I want a map so I can see where the gym is located.
 * I would like to keep informed of any offers coming up, and possibly follow the business on social media for a while before committing as a member.

 ### As a returning customer: